Digital Nomad Exchange

 We asked retirees what they find the most challenging about retiring in Mexico.
 They wrote...

 "One of the most challenging aspects of retiring in Mexico is adapting to the culture.
 The language, customs and laws are all different than in the United States, and some may take some time to get accustomed to.
 Another challenge is health care.
 While Mexico has improved its health care system in recent years, medical resources and healthcare providers may not be up to the same standards found in the United States.
 Additionally, affording the same lifestyle overseas can be difficult, as Mexico has a lower cost of living than the US.
-Finally, the lack of reliable internet infrastructure in some areas can make keeping up with family and friends abroad difficult," said another expat in Mexico.
+Finally, the lack of reliable internet infrastructure in some areas can make keeping up with family and friends abroad difficult," said a member in Mexico.

 Please login to continue reading this article.